MichaelWeissDEV/OCTOS/README.md

 ---

+## Project Statistics

+- **Language**: C++ 17
+- **Framework**: Qt 6
+- **License**: MIT
+- **Status**: Work In Progress

-## Overview
+## What is OCTOS?

-**OCTOS** is an offline compiler tool designed for developers who want to understand, analyze, and optimize compiled code.
+**OCTOS** is a desktop application for studying and optimizing compiled code.
 Write code in multiple programming languages, compile it to assembly, and examine the generated machine instructions with a beautiful, feature-rich UI.

+It uses Docker for isolated compilation and provides a rich UI for visualization.

 Originally developed as an internal pet project, OCTOS is now open source!